ryanrolds/web-services-presentation/presentation.md

 # Overview

+* Use a broad definition of content
 * Software commonly found in web services
-* We are going to use a broad definition of content
-* If we move too quick raise your hand tell me to slow down
+* Common patterns when solving scaling issues

 ---